-[DIAP] is a research community where students will work both individually and collaboratively on creative projects in, or related to digital media art.
+[DIAP] is a research community where students will work both individually and collaboratively on creative projects in, or related to digital and interdisciplinary art.

 The [DIAP] MFA is a research-oriented community in which students engage with aspects related to digital media art.
-The program’s central focus is a utilization and critical engagement of digital media that can lead to research into areas as diverse as interactive sculpture, performance, cyber gender, non-narrative motion graphics, online privacy, online/offline interventions, printing, spatial mapping, drawing, digital cultures or bio art and is supportive of different models of individual or collaborative art practice.
+The program’s central focus is a utilization and critical engagement of digital media that can lead to research into areas as diverse as interactive sculpture, movement, performance, cyber gender, non-narrative motion graphics, photography, online privacy, online/offline interventions, printing, spatial mapping, drawing, digital cultures, painting or digital fabrication and is supportive of different models of individual or collaborative art practice.

 [DIAP] students will explore art and technology with a range of digital tools, but the focus is on the project not the tool.

-[DIAP] enables students to choose from the broadest range of digital tools (like video cameras, 3D printers, inkjet and laser printers, DSLR cameras, sound recording, GoPro’s, Drones, computing devices, laser cutter, projection devices, …).
+[DIAP] enables students to choose from the broadest range of digital tools (like video cameras, 3D printers, inkjet and laser printers, DSLR cameras, sound recording, GoPro’s, Drones, computing devices, laser cutter, projection devices, VR, motion capture, …).
 Projects are conceptually and thematically driven and students will research tools and processes to fit the project, not the reverse.
-Wherever appropriate to the project, we encourage integration of traditional media or processes and methodologies from biology, comparative literature, computer science, robotics, math, psychology or other areas of potential interdisciplinary connection and exploration.
+Wherever appropriate to the project, we encourage integration of traditional media or processes and methodologies from dance, biology, comparative literature, computer science, robotics, math, psychology, architecture or other areas of potential interdisciplinary connection and exploration.

 [DIAP] students will create projects in a range of Themed and Media Workshops as well as work on longer-term First Year and Thesis projects.